11 Purdeys Way, Rochford, England, SS4 1ND

 Jody Pearmain, Director of My Key Finance Ltd

-Why pay personally when your company can?
-A Relevant Life Policy can save up to 49% in tax versus a standard life plan.
-It just makes sense.
+Why pay for life cover personally when your company can?
+A Relevant Life Policy can save directors up to 49% in tax compared to a standard personal plan — a smarter, more efficient way to protect your family and business.

 Authored & reviewed by Jody Pearmain • FCA-authorised business protection specialist